microsoft/dstoolkit-genai-shap/README.md

 <img src="./docs/img/waterfall_example.png" width="800" />

+> The horizontal axis of the SHAP whaterfall plot shows the contributions of individual features to the model's prediction for a specific instance.
+The sum of all the contributions will be the final instance predicted value.
+>
-> From this plot we can conclude that the reduction of the **faithfulness** for this specific instance was mainly driven by the mention of "Interleaf" and because it is a question about technological innovations and developments.
+> From this plot we can conclude that the reduction of the **context recall** for this specific instance was mainly driven by the explicit mention of "Robert Morris" and because it is a question with no mention of any specific company in the question.
+Looking at the details of this instance we can conclude that LlamaIndex was not able to pick the right documents that includes the answer to the question, and that the drivers of the error could be the combination of the mention of Robert Morris together with the absence of the mention of a specific company.
+>
 > This type of information add insights at the instance level on how to improve the overal quality of the solution.

 ## Example Notebooks